oakhamcommunitytheatre/oct-constitution/README.md

 13. The member-to-be-reviewed must be present at the formal review meeting during the majority vote.
 However, if 30 minutes have passed since their expected arrival time, and all other expected members are present, the vote will take place without them.
 14. A vote must proceed no more than 15 minutes after the defense is over, and the reviewing members may silence the member-to-be-reviewed for this entire duration.
 15. A formal review meeting must be recorded in its entirety with no less than one camera with microphone, capturing both the reviewing members and the member-to-be-reviewed.
 In the case of technical failure, the meeting will be suspended until recording can be restored.
 Any decisions, comments, or dialogue made while recording devices are malfunctioning may not be used as a talking point, point of defense, or otherwise have any impact on the results or discussion of the meeting once recording is restored.
-16. RCT may not withhold recordings (or otherwise prevent access) from a formal member, an executive member, or a blacklisted ex-member such that they are unable to view a meeting recording (in the case of a blacklisted ex-member, they may only view formal review meetings in which they are a participant or subject), but it is not expected for RCT to volunteer a recording.
+16. OCT may not withhold recordings (or otherwise prevent access) from a formal member, an executive member, or a blacklisted ex-member such that they are unable to view a meeting recording (in the case of a blacklisted ex-member, they may only view formal review meetings in which they are a participant or subject), but it is not expected for OCT to volunteer a recording.

 <a name="a7"/>